tardigrade-10/foodrec/README.md

 ```
 npx expo start
 ```
-5. This will run the app in the computer and provide you steps to run the app in the phone.
+5. This will run the app in the computer and provide you the steps to run the app in the phone.